kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

        >Default Istio installation profile configures **PodAntiAffinity** to ensure that Ingress Gateway Pods are evenly spread across all nodes and, if possible, across different zones.
 This guarantees that the above requirement is satisfied if your IngressGateway autoscaling configuration **minReplicas** is equal to or greater than the number of nodes.
 You can configure autoscaling options in the Istio CR using the field **spec.config.components.ingressGateway.k8s.hpaSpec.minReplicas**.

        >[!TIP]
-       > If you use a GCP or Azure cluster, you can find your load balancer's IP address in the field **status.loadBalancer.ingress of the ingress-gateway** Service.
+       > If you use a Google Cloud or Azure cluster, you can find your load balancer's IP address in the field **status.loadBalancer.ingress** of the `ingress-gateway` Service.

 2. To expose your workload, create an APIRule custom resource.